Schedule a free consultation

 Contact Our Harris County Drug Crimes Attorney

 While Schedule V drug crimes carry a lower risk than higher-scheduled drug crimes, federal drug charges of any kind are among the most serious crimes a defendant can face.
 Federal prosecutors have effectively unlimited resources, and they usually have substantial experience and strong skills.
 Premier federal drug crime defense attorney Doug Murphy is available for your aggressive drug crime defense representation.
 You can trust attorney Murphy's outstanding skills and reputation because he lectures nationwide to experienced lawyers seeking to improve their already-strong skills.
 Attorney Murphy's fellow lawyers have voted him Best Lawyers in America's Lawyer of the Year.
 He is also one of only two Texas lawyers holding both Criminal Law Board Certification and DWI Board Certification.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 today for aggressive defense of federal or state drug crime charges in Texas.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 today for aggressive defense of federal or state drug crime charges in Texas.

 Back to Top